 City Ordinance 16-45 requires that all customers connected to the sanitary sewer system have a backup valve, or backflow preventer, on their sewer lateral to prevent sewage from backing up into their residence in the event of a main line surcharge or blockage.
 The Water Works and Sewer Board of the City of Gadsden assumes no liability for any damage which may occur due to the absence or malfunction of this valve.

-Phone: 256-543-2884 Fax: 256-543-7704 Contacts: ext.
-222 Chad Hare, General Manager ext.
-201 Mike Gilliland, Business Manager Mike Lankford, Superintendent of Environmental Services ext.
-223 Guy Posey, Supt. of Water Treatment & Production ext.
-212 www.gadsdenwater.org
+Protect your pipes: Don't pour Fats, Oils, & Greases, or flush Wipes down the drain: these products can cause clogs, which could lead to environmental impacts and/or property damage.

+Contacts: Phone: 256-543-2884 Fax: 256-543-7704

+Chad Hare, General Manager ext.
+222

+Mike Gillila ext.
+201

+Mike Lankf ord, Superintendent of Environmental Servi ces ext.
+223

+Guy Posey, ext.
+212

+www.gadsdenwater.org